Contents

 4 How we store and protect your data

-4.1 Supabase (board audit platform and School Portal)
+4.1 Database and authentication (Quality Standard platform and School Portal)

-Board audit and School Portal data is stored in a Supabase PostgreSQL database.
+Quality Standard and School Portal data is stored in a managed PostgreSQL database hosted in the EU.
 Data in transit is encrypted via TLS.
 Access controls and row-level policies are applied so users can only access data relevant to their own school account.

 Access controls are designed so that: